w3c/wot/proposals/explicit-bindings/binding-coap.md

 * Create: allowed on resources marked `creatable`; default POST when `true`
 * Delete: allowed on resources marked `deletable`; default DELETE when `true`

-In case the resource differs from the default, the explicit protocol operations are given in a string array, whose index corresponds to the base URI indexes (links to the protocol by scheme).
+In case the resource interaction differs from the default, the explicit protocol operations are given in a string array, whose index corresponds to the base URI indexes (links to the protocol by scheme).

+##### WoT Device Matching the Defaults

 <pre>
 ...